Wally Backman

 Walter Wayne Backman (born September 22, 1959) is an American former Major League Baseball second baseman.
 He is best known for his time with the New York Mets from 1980–1988 and was a member of their 1986 World Series-winning team.
-He was also the former manager for the Las Vegas 51s, the Mets' AAA minor league team, from 2013 to 2016.
+He was also the former manager for the Las Vegas 51s, the Mets' Triple-A team, from 2013 to 2016.
 He served as the bench coach for the Pericos de Puebla of the Mexican Baseball League in 2017.
-He is currently the manager of the Long Island Ducks of the Atlantic League of Professional Baseball.
+Backman was the manager of the Long Island Ducks of the Atlantic League of Professional Baseball, until October 2, 2023, when it was announced that the Ducks and Backman had parted ways.